HirofumiTsuda/BER/README.md

-These files can be used to evaliate Bit Error Rate (BER) in Asynchronous CDMA systems.
+These files can be used to evaluate Bit Error Rate (BER) in Asynchronous CDMA systems.
 This repository consists of the following files:

 -- main functions --
 ・main.cpp
 ・db.cpp

 -- library files --
 ・code.cpp
 ・code.hpp